fratelemk/subscriptionkit/README.md

 A [Streamlit](https://github.com/streamlit/streamlit) application that allows you to track, convert, and manage your monthly subscriptions across multiple currencies while monitoring your budget and remaining salary.

-The datastore used is a simple CSV file that currently has the following structure:
+The datastore used is a simple CSV file that currently has the following header:

-`Subscription,Currency,Amount`
+`Service,Category,Currency,Amount,Payment Method,Active,Notes`

 This simple file-based approach offers several advantages: